telerik/kendo-ui-core/docs/controls/editors/editor/imagebrowser.md

          });
       });

-The default requests and responses for the `create/read/destroy/upload` operations are as follows:
+The following list provides information about the default requests and responses for the `create`, `read`, `destroy`, and `upload` operations.

-- `create` - makes a request for the creation of a directory with the parameters below and does not expect a response:
+- `create`&mdash;Makes a request for the creation of a directory with the following parameters and does not expect a response.

         { "name": "New folder name", "type": "d", "path": "foo/" }

-- `read` - sends the `path` parameter to specify the path which is browsed and expects a file listing in the format below:
+- `read`&mdash;Sends the `path` parameter to specify the path which is browsed and expects a file listing in the following format.

         [
             { "name": "foo.png", "type": "f", "size": 73289 },